bug400/pyilper/README.md

 with programmable calculators such as the HP-41C, HP71B and HP-75C/D.

 The connection to PCs was realized by either an generic ISA bus card or a serial interface controller.
-As these devices are not avaibalbe any more, Jean-Francois Garnier published his
+As these devices are not available any more, Jean-Francois Garnier published his
 [PIL-Box project](http://http://www.jeffcalc.hp41.eu/hpil/)
 in 2009 to link a PC via USB to the HP-IL system.

 The PC operating system communicates with the PIL-Box as a virtual serial device over USB.
-The PIL-Box reads incoming frames from the loop.
+The PIL-Box is connected to the HP-IL Loop.

-pyPIL is a program that reads HP-IL frames from the PIL-Box, processes them by emulating some virtual HPIL devices, like a printer, a disk drive or a terminal and sends the processed frames back to the loop.
+pyILPER is a program that reads incoming HP-IL frames from the PIL-Box, processes them by emulating some virtual HPIL devices, like a printer, a disk drive or a terminal and sends the processed frames back to the loop.

 Features